 The Patient Protection and Affordable Care Act (PPACA) introduced new services for women’s health care to be effective on plan years beginning on or after 8/1/12.
+More services have been added since then.
 View the Preventive Health Guidelines and Benefits for Preventive Services below to see what screenings, immunizations and other preventive measures are recommended by the experts for your age group and gender.
 Use these guidelines to help maintain a healthy lifestyle, but talk with your doctor about your specific health concerns, and follow your doctor’s advice.

 Preventive Health Guidelines